MarkHoeber/tools-tech-syllabus/source/xml.rst

 #.
 Create a new branch.

 #.
-Add an XMl file in the branch.
+Add an XML file in the branch.

    Look at content you created in an earlier lesson.
 Think about how it can be organized by semantic meaning.